 Most car insurance policies renew every six months.
 If you follow the same schedule, you will likely catch any changes in coverage soon after they are made.

-If the accident was found to be the result of the employee's negligence, your company can be sued for damages on that front as well.
-Not only will this hurt your organization financially—it can also destroy your reputation.
-Learn more about how to protect your company from negligent entrustment lawsuits and other risks from employee car accidents through our guide to mobile employee risk.
+If the accident is found to result from negligence, your company can be sued for damages on that front as well.
+(Respondeat superior, again!)
+Not only will this hurt your organization financially – it can also destroy your reputation.

 Contact us to learn more about our corporate reimbursement governance plan and how you can reduce risk by employing a proactive approach.